plone/plone.volto/README.rst

 Compatibility
 =============

-plone.volto currently works for both Plone 5.2 and Plone 6 (pre-alpha).
+plone.volto currently works for both Plone 5.2 and Plone 6 (pre-alpha and alpha).
 It support Python 3.7, 3.8 and 3.9.